 Stephanie started her career as an apprentice working in Social Services in the Human Resources department and, following this, secured a permanent role within the Charging department, working her way up the ranks to became a Debt Recovery Officer.

-Her career in FE began in 2007 when she joined a local private training provider as an Assessor where she gained assessing and training qualifications alongside accountancy qualifications.
-She worked with employers and delivery providers across the North West to provide accountancy apprenticeships to learners of all ages.
+Her career in further education began in 2007 when she joined a local private training provider as an Assessor where she gained assessing and training qualifications alongside accountancy qualifications.
+She worked with employers and delivery providers across North West England to provide accountancy apprenticeships to students of all ages.

 Helen started her career in the hospitality industry, holding operational and general management positions within Macdonald Hotels before moving into the independent luxury hotel market.

-Helen’s career in FE started at Furness College in 2007 as a Tutor and Assessor in Hospitality before moving to a leading work-based learning training provider in the North West.
-Over the next 12 years she held roles as Assessor, Tutor, Internal Quality Assurer, Partnership Executive and latterly as Key Account Manager.
+Helen’s career in further education started at Furness College in 2007 as a Lecturer and Assessor in the Hospitality department before moving to a leading work-based learning training provider in North West England.
+Over the next 12 years she held roles as Assessor, Lecturer, Internal Quality Assurer, Partnership Executive and latterly as Key Account Manager.

 Helen joined Cheshire College – South & West in September 2020 as Employer Engagement and Relationship Manager.
 Passionate about training and development, she has worked with large, blue chip apprenticeship levy paying employers and SMEs to develop complete work-based training solutions that meet organisational objectives whilst offering their employees opportunities for continued professional development, enabling them to further their careers.

-Joanne’s role is to manage the Learning Resource Centre, Careers and Student Hub having gained a wealth of experience working in FE in the area of learning resources for over 23 years.
-She has enjoyed many additional and different aspects to her role which have included running workshops, planning events and finding new ways to enhance service provision.
+Joanne’s role is to manage the College’s Learning Resource Centres, Careers and Student Hubs having gained a wealth of experience working in further education in the area of learning resources for over 23 years.
+She has enjoyed many additional and different aspects to her role, which have included running workshops, planning events and finding new ways to enhance service provision.